Helping Hand Foundation Tr

 How does Helping Hand Foundation Tr spend its money?

 Helping Hand Foundation Tr directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Helping Hand Foundation Tr tax-deductible?